 But it’s also one I’ll forever be indebted to.
 Because it was one the principal reasons I tried so hard to change myself.

-Last Friday I walked into a club with a friend.
+Last Friday I walked into a bar with a friend.

 I headed to the bar, stood tall, looking beautiful (I think), and the bartender asks me what’ll I have.
 I tell her my usual, of course, and as I finish this short, lame dude next to me barks angrily: